 Advanced Affiliate Marketing Techniques

+How To Win Affiliate Contests

 Sometimes Product Creators will want to encourage a little extra effort on their Affiliates, to get them to push their products even harder.

 This is especially common if they are launching the product for a limited time only; such as a 7 day special.
 They offer cash prizes for Affiliates, who bring in the most money; offering yet more incentive to this particular form of Advertising.